nabilblk/kafka-etl-spark/README.md

 ## Description :

-The idea behind this repository is to test the ability to Kafka and Kafka connect to build complex realtime ETL .
+The idea behind this repository is to test the ability to Kafka and Kafka connect to build **complex realtime ETL** .

-We will test different ETL ingesting data from differents type source :
+We will test differents **ETL real time Ingesting process** data from differents type source :

-* Simple Table :
+* **Simple Table** :
     * An Audit Log Table for example.
         * Import data based on Primary key
         * Import data based on timestamp Field